lysakowski-art/crux_client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Purpose
-Crux of Poland app is to enable the recording and organization of polish climbing routes by the members of comunity.
+Crux of Poland app enables to the recording and organization of polish climbing routes by the members of comunity.

 ### Features